 In addition to the recommendations from Good Housekeeping, designers everywhere are predicting a return to optimistic, cheerful decor and comforting natural elements in the coming year.

-Watch for these design trends:
+Watch for these design trends!

 Colorful Front Doors

 A custom front door, also known as a statement door, is a fun way to play with color and share a piece of your family’s style and personality with guests.
 And if you change your mind down the road, it’s easy to paint.

 With all of this extra time spent at home, homeowners are looking for ways to bring the natural world into their interior space.
 With a garden window, you can grow your own natural herb garden right inside your kitchen.

 Calming, desert hues and warm gold shades are the order of the day as the world seeks comfort in their homes.

 Check Out Window Options for Your Twin Cities Home

+As you think ahead to your new resolutions and start to plan some home projects, now is the perfect time to reach out to home contractors.
 Are you ready to transform your home in the coming year?
 To get inspired, check out our Design Center!

 Contact Us for More Information